Definition:

 Routes are more relevant to the equipment manufacturer and certification bodies and less to the FuSa engineer at the facility (see prior use for a similar discussion).
 Note that the route may trigger the facility FuSa Engineer to perform a SFF calculation per SIF or not.

 The “H” paths ensure that the equipment meets fault tolerance, ensuring a foundation for hardware integrity.
-1H has requirements for HFT and SFF (similar to 1S).
-2H focuses on the hardware structural resilience and prior use data.
+1H has requirements for HFT and SFF.
+2H focuses on the hardware structural resilience and can use prior use data along with other sources like FMEDA, OREDA, etc.

-• 1H is by far the most common for new modern components.
-This uses IEC 61508-2 table 2 and 3 HFT vs SFF tables along with FMEDA data.
+- 1H is by far the most common for new modern components.
+This uses IEC 61508-2 table 2 and 3 (HFT vs SFF tables), device type, along with FMEDA data.
+Note it is the FMEDA that is the engine to build the SFF.

 Key Points:

-• For a component that is certified to IEC 61508, 1S is the default setting.
+- For a component that is certified to IEC 61508, 1S paired with 1H is the default approach.
 If the SIL Certificate doesn’t state that, it is implied.

 Example: